brooklynrail/brooklynrail-platform/content/people/adele-bertei.md

   Thomas Dolby, Sandra Bernhard, Culture Club, Scritti Politti, John Lurie, Arthur Baker, Whitney Houston, Sheena Easton, Lydia Lunch, the Pointer Sisters, and the Anubian Lights.
-Bertei's stories and essays appear in *The New Fuck You: Adventures in Lesbian Reading* (MIT Press, 1995), and *Women Who
-  Rock: Bessie to Beyonce, Girl Groups to Riot Grrrl* (Black Dog & Leventhal, 2018).
-Bertei's second book *Why Labelle Matters* was released by University of Texas Press in March 2021."
+Bertei's stories and essays appear in *The New Fuck You: Adventures in Lesbian Reading* (MIT Press, 1995) and other anthologies.
+Bertei's first book *Peter and the Wolves* (Smog Veil Records, 2020) was recently followed by *Why Labelle Matters,* which was released with University of Texas Press in March 2021. "
 portraits:
   - media: 2021/05/adele-bertei
 ---